peter-brady/Bootstrap-Grid-Panels/README.md

 Default Bootstrap container:
 ----------------------------

+By default, regions panes assume the containing region is going to be a default Bootstrap section, like so.

 ```
 <section>                       <-- Full width section (add custom classes below)
   <div class="container">       <-- Default section container (add custom classes below)